yandex-cloud/docs/en/storage/concepts/multipart.md

 # Multipart upload

-{{ objstorage-name }} allows storing objects that are up to several terabytes in size (see the section [#T](limits.md)).
+Object Storage allows storing objects that are up to several terabytes in size (see the section [#T](limits.md)).
 The larger the object, the more likely it is that the upload will fail with a network error.
 For this reason, it is more efficient to upload larger objects in smaller parts.
-This way of sending objects to {{ objstorage-name }} is called multipart upload.
+This way of sending objects to Object Storage is called multipart upload.
 For more information about multipart upload support, see the section [#T](../s3/api-ref/multipart.md).

 Multipart upload is supported by many of the tools listed in the section [#T](../instruments/index.md).